Go to product information

 • Functional prototypes requiring increased thermal resistance.

-• Wear parts exposed to heat, abrasion, or sunlight.
+• Parts for everyday use exposed to heat, abrasion, or sunlight.

-• Educational and research labs exploring performance materials.
+• Educational and research laboratories exploring performance materials.

-• Optimization tips: Moderate retraction and slow cooling for better inter-layer adhesion.
+• Optimization tips: Moderate retraction and slow cooling for better layer adhesion.

-• Post-processing: If parts warp during annealing, hold them down with sand or salt to preserve the shape.
+• Post-processing: If the parts deform during annealing, hold them in place with sand or salt to preserve the shape.

-• Storage: Store filament in a dry place, as PLAs can absorb moisture over time.
+• Storage: Keep the filament in a dry place, as PLA can absorb moisture over time.

 Summary

-When your project requires more than standard PLA, choose our Canadian HTPLA.
-It combines the printing simplicity of PLA with the robustness and thermal resistance of an engineering-grade material, making this filament an ideal choice for functional, heat-resistant parts and durable-use applications.
+When your project calls for more than standard PLA, choose our Canadian HTPLA.
+It combines the ease of printing of PLA with the strength and heat resistance of an engineering-grade material, making this filament an ideal choice for functional, heat-resistant parts and long-lasting applications.

 Filament Specifications